oracle-livelabs/common/building-blocks/blocks/adb/provision/provision-console.md

 <!--
     {
         "name":"Create an Oracle Autonomous Database",
-        "description":"Learn how to provision Autonomous Database using the OCI console."
+        "description":"Learn how to provision Autonomous Database using the OCI console.", "author":"Ana Coman"
     }
 -->
 # Create an Oracle Autonomous Database